PavelDymkov/ng-track-by/README.md

 </ul>
 ```

-The `trackById` is alias for `trackBy="id"`.
+The `trackById` is an alias for `trackBy="id"`.

-The `trackBy` directive specifies key in item of collection according to which compute the identity of items.
+The `trackBy` directive specifies the key in item of a collection according to which compute the identity of items.